kayleyawatson/Predictive-Factors-of-US-Congressional-Bills/README.md

 To Interact with our study, we have included 4 main files.
 The dataset, our coding script that is downloadable and editable, and two versions of our final report: one with code included and another without.

 All data was sourced from the following website: [https://www.congress.gov/](url)

+Since our dataset file was too large to upload here, we have added it to a publicly viewable google drive folder for download: [https://drive.google.com/drive/folders/12bEeE8swmK3CmfnG8wQ4WaCVoJqTNRwH?usp=sharing](url)